amb-lucas/O-Labirinto-Cego/README.md

 make all

-Then your emulator will pop-up a loading screen (that's actually just text, it doesn't load anything) and the game will follow right after.
+Then your emulator will show up with a loading screen and the game will follow right after.

+(It doesn't really load anything, they just made us put the text there)